panoslamp/Data_analytics_project/README.md

 ![Screenshot (71)](https://github.com/user-attachments/assets/6ee86f32-b7b3-4633-98fb-ea36678f92bb)

-The SQL queries that were used to cunduct the cleaning of the dataset can be found [here](.
+The SQL queries that were used to cunduct the cleaning of the dataset can be found [here](https://github.com/panoslamp/Data_analytics_project/blob/main/nashville%20housing%20cleanin).